 There are five case study questions in the theory section which are designed to test you on your ability to respond effectively to a real-life driving situation, so that you know how to apply your theory knowledge when you are driving.
 The questions can be on a range of driving situations so make sure you are thinking through your theory knowledge during your driving lessons.

 Take a free mock theory test case study.

 Can I go back to any questions I haven’t answered?

-Yes, you can, as long as you still have time left within the designated 57 minutes and if you have missed any questions the computer will prompt you to return to them.
-As you go through the test you can ‘flag’ any questions you want to re-visit and by clicking ‘review’ all of these flagged questions will be highlighted.
-If you have time at the end of the test it’s a good idea to check through your answers before completing.
+Yes, you can, as long as you still have time left within the designated 57 minutes.
+If you have missed any questions the computer will prompt you to return to them.
+As you progress through the test you can ‘flag’ any questions you want to re-visit and by clicking the ‘review’ button, all of these flagged questions will be highlighted.
+If you have time at the end of the test it’s a good idea to check through your answers before finishing.

 What is the pass mark for the Driving Theory Test?

 Currently, the pass mark is 43.
 This is the same pass mark as the motorcycle theory test.